-- Fruit base.
-Eg. alcohol infusions using various fruits (approx. 25-35% alcohol: 35-40% for orange liqueurs such as Cointreau and Grand Marnier.
-Chocolate/Coffee base.
-Eg. Tia Maria, cacao types etc. (approx. 25-30% alcohol). a) b) - Herb/Spice base.
-Eg. peppermint, aniseed and more complex blends such as Benedictine types C) - (approx. 30-40% alcohol, with Green Chartreuse an exception at 55%)
+- a) Fruit base.
+Eg. alcohol infusions using various fruits (approx. 25-35% alcohol: 35-40% for orange liqueurs such as Cointreau and Grand Marnier. - b) Chocolate/Coffee base.
+Eg. Tia Maria, cacao types etc. (approx. 25-30% alcohol). - c) Herb/Spice base.
+Eg. peppermint, aniseed, more complex blends such as Benedictine types (approx. 30-40% alcohol, with Green Chartreuse an exception at 55%)

-BEER DEFINITIONS: All beers entered should be bottle matured and should therefore have a yeast deposit.
-This deposit should be firm and light.
+BEER DEFINITIONS: All beers entered should be bottle matured and should have a firm and light yeast deposit.
 The beers should be conditioned to give a fine running bead and close-knit head.
 Head retention should be good although beers high in alcohol may have little head retention.
 Acidity should not be predominant in any of these beer types.
+The definitions used in the NGWBJ handbook are fairly broad.
+Although they are derived in the main from classic English beer styles, there is no implication that beers have to adhere strictly to the use of English hops.
+Many brewers now use American or other foreign hops, particularly in their pale ales.
+Provided that the beer conforms to the NGWBJ guidelines for that style (e.g. it is not excessively hoppy for the style), then the use of non-English hops should neither be penalised nor favoured by judges when assessing beers.